 Organizations and Alumni

 There are hundreds of Bowdoin alums at law schools, working as attorneys, and who have chosen not to practice law after earning their J.D.
-Career planning can help you meet and talk to some to learn whether law is right for you.
+Career Exploration and Development can help you meet and talk to some to learn whether law is right for you.